-We'll continue to work with all involved stakeholders to monitor local plans and planning applications.
-We'll incorporate current and projected developments into our business planning cycle.
-This way we'll be able to make sure our service is maintained for customers throughout the catchment's development.
+We'll continue to work with the London Borough of Havering and the Environment Agency to monitor local plans and planning applications.
+We'll incorporate current and projected developments into our business planning cycle to make sure that our service is maintained for customers throughout the catchment's development.